 A recharge occurs when one university unit provides a good or service to or incurs a cost on behalf of another university unit and seeks to recover its costs.

-Examples of this activity include campus-wide service providers such as Creative Services, Police Security and Human Resources (recruitment advertisements).
+Examples of this activity include campus-wide service providers such as Events Management, Police Security, and Human Resources (recruitment advertisements).

 Benefits of Recharge

 - Capturing all of the costs of the service being provided.